-Paint School is a free master class in the theory and practice of painting.
-This lecture-based program brings twelve fellows together with six individuals widely recognized as among the most exceptional painters in the New York City area.
+Paint School is a free master class in the theory and practice of painting that takes place in New York City.
+This discourse-based program brings twelve fellows together with faculty members who are widely recognized as among the most exceptional painters working today.

-Inspired by alternative educational initiatives like Black Mountain College, Skowhegan Scool of Painting and Sculpture, and Core Program, Paint School is unaccredited but extraordinarily rigorous.
-Presented in the style of a post-graduate fellowship, this program aims to enrich the discourse of contemporary painting through peer exchange.
+Inspired by alternative educational initiatives like Black Mountain College, Skowhegan School of Painting and Sculpture, and Core Program, Paint School is unaccredited but extraordinarily rigorous.
+Presented in the style of a post-graduate fellowship, this program aims to enrich contemporary painting through peer exchange.
 Fellows are expected to possess a significant history of engagement with the field and a desire to participate in a community focused on dialogic interchange.
-This program is best suited for those who have completed their formal education, and is open to painters as well as other art professionals with a deep connection to painting.
+This program is best suited for painters who have completed their formal education.